 (e) By International Union officers and/or representatives, not to exceed three (3) who may at any time participate and assist the Bargaining Committee in meetings with Company Representatives.

-(f) The President of the Union shall have access to any plant location upon prior notice and purpose of the visit given to the Plant Manager or designated Company Representative when circumstances make such notice possible.
+(f) The Local President of the Union shall have access to any plant location upon prior notice and purpose of the visit given to the Plant Manager or designated Company Representative when circumstances make such notice possible.

 Section 2